real-festil/observer/content/about.md

 ## OpenVC database

-List of all VC websites is provided by [OpenVC](https://www.openvc.app/).
+List of all VC websites and names is provided by [OpenVC](https://www.openvc.app/).